B--B/Radio_105_Unofficial/Readme.md

         * Streaming service will stop if app is removed from recent apps list
     * No cookies
     * If for some reason a link can't be opened, the app will prompt the user to open it in an external browser
+    * PiP mode is supported for fullscreen videos in devices running at least android Oreo

 5. Social <img src="images/Screenshot_6.png" align="right" height="75" >
     * Provide links for all Radio 105 social accounts